Absorption, Spontaneous Emission and Stimulated Emission of Radiation

 Laser and properties of a Laser beam

-The first successful Laser is a solid-state laser which was built by TH Maiman in 1960 using Ruby as an active medium.
+The first successful Laser is a solid-state laser built by TH Maiman in 1960 using Ruby as an active medium.

 Note→